 Therefore, data migration should move up on the companies’ lists of project priorities.

 However, most businesses overlook the need for data migration work as a prerequisite for a successful ERP implementation/digital transformation.
-Many businesses are unaware of the numerous difficulties or stages that are needed in the journey of digital transformation.
+Many businesses are unaware of the numerous difficulties or stages that are part of the digital transformation journey.
 It is an iterative process to migrate data.
 Some people wrongly believe that data can be transferred using (auto-magical) “lift and shift” technologies, or that someone else on the team will design and conduct the heavy lifting.

 Data is frequently added too late in the project cycle when data readiness is not a well-planned pillar of the project.
 This results in the early discovery of system problems.
-Project delays and costly design/build/test rework cycles can and will be caused by late modifications to the new system.
+Project delays and costly design/build/test rework cycles can cause late modifications to the new system.
 A possible impact is “dirty data.”
-“Trash in, garbage out” happens when data preparedness is not adequately planned and implemented in advance.
-While, business intelligence, data analytics, the internet of things (IoT), and other large-scale IT efforts have potential, these technological tools, on the other hand, will be underwhelming if a company’s data is corrupted, inconsistent, or wrong.
+When you fail to plan and implement data adequately in advance usually “trash in, garbage out” happens.
+Business intelligence, data analytics, the internet of things (IoT), and other large-scale IT efforts have potential.
+However, if a company has corrupted, inconsistent, or wrong data, these technological tools are useless.

 Here comes another term in data transformation, namely “data cleansing.”

-Since it necessitates more extensive pre-work or may require external validation, data cleaning is usually done before the actual data migration.
-It is uncommon for a data cleansing “phase” to be skipped or curtailed, even though it should start before software selection.
+Data cleaning necessitates more extensive pre-work or may require external validation.
+Therefore, it is usually done before the actual data migration.
+Usually, skipping data cleansing phase is uncommon, even though it should start before software selection.

 Data transformation is a systematic, programmed method for transforming large amounts of data according to established business and technical standards.
 The project team will be able to incorporate significant volumes of changed live data into the newly developed system for effective/realistic testing.
 Moreover, transformation is meant to be done iteratively and frequently.
 This entails not only comprehending the technical elements but also obtaining the necessary authorization for the mapping as to who has access to what data.